emmajanedrews/base-template/_posts/2018-02-06-a-quick-market-update-and-a-fresh-list-of-fun-february-activities.md

 {% include youtube.html %}

-February is here, which means we have a quick market update and a full list of fun events coming up this month.
+February is here, which means we have a quick market update and a [full list of fun events coming up this month listed here.&nbsp;](https://s3.amazonaws.com/vyralmarketing/Dave+Friedman/February+Newsletter+.pdf)

-Here are some of our favorites:
+In the meantime, here are some of our favorites:

 * **Our team’s fifth annual Valentine’s Day chocolate giveaway.**Don’t be bashful—reply to this email and we’ll send you a bunch of chocolates in the mail.
 The reason I do this is to show my gratitude and appreciation for those who support our business.
 * **The Southeast Wildlife Expo.**